Incremental Refinements and Multiple Descriptions with Feedback

-In this section, we will consider a source which is encoded into $K$ independent encodings.
-There are several ways to show that the coding schemes are rate-distortion optimal.
-For example, if the slope of the operational RDF due to using $K$ descriptions, coincides with the slope of the true RDF at zero rate, then the scheme is asymptotically optimal as the coding rate vanishes.
+There are several ways to show that the coding schemes are asymptotically rate-distortion optimal.
+For example, if the slope of the operational RDF due to using $K$ descriptions, coincides with the slope of the true RDF in the limit of low rate, then the scheme is asymptotically optimal as the coding rate vanishes.
+For non-zero coding rates, this means that the true RDF and the operational RDF are equivalent up till a first-order approximation.

 One can also, for example, form a so-called worst case efficiency, where the operational sum-rate is divided by the true RDF.
 If this ratio tends to 1, then the scheme is asymptotically optimal.
-Finally, since coding schemes can also often be modelled via so-called test channels, we can also assess optimality via the rate-loss in terms of excess mutual information across the test-channels.
-We will make use of these approaches to assess optimality of the different test channels and sources under different distortion measures in the sequel.
+Finally, we will also model coding schemes via so-called test channels, and in this case we assess optimality via the rate-loss in terms of excess mutual information across the test-channels but without addressing the distortion.
+We will make use of these approaches to assess asymptotic optimality of the different test channels and sources under different distortion measures in the sequel.